cvisionai/tator/doc/usage/archive_based_uploads.rst

 verify the required fields for input.
 An example return is:

 .. code-block:: json
-   :caption: Example type schema from server
+   :caption: Example type schema from server (JSON)
-   :name: /rest/EntityTypeSchema/<typeid>
    :linenos:
    :emphasize-lines: 5-9